 - A. At locations where there is danger of drowning, employees shall use the following safety devices unless protected by appropriate fall protection measures: 1602(a) - 1.
 Personal Flotation Devices (PFD). - 2.
-Ring Buoys. - Lifesaving Boats. - B. Ramps used by vehicles to access the barges shall be strong. have side boards, maintained, and secured, 1603(a) - C. When employees can't step safely from a wharf, float, barge or riverboat tow, a ramp as per 1603(a) or a safe walkway needs to be provided.
+Ring buoys. - 3.
+Lifesaving boats. - B. Ramps used by vehicles to access the barges shall be strong, have side boards, be maintained, and be secured.
+1603(a) - C. When employees can't step safely from a wharf, float, barge, or riverboat tow, a ramp compliant with 1603(a) or a safe walkway needs to be provided.
 1603(b) - D. All means of access to wharves, floats, barges, and boats shall be adequately illuminated for their full length.
-1603(g) - E. Decks and other working surfaces of barges shall be maintained in a safe condition as per 1511, 1603.1.
+1603(g) - E. Decks and other working surfaces of barges shall be maintained in a safe condition, as per 1511, and 1603.1.